TrNi/displAI/README.md

 Please make sure to follow the project's coding style and guidelines, and include tests and documentation for any new features or changes.
 ## License

-DisplAI is released under the MIT License.
+DisplAI is released under the non-commercial CC BY-NC 4.0: International License.
 See the LICENSE file for more information.